 Max Kirwan OAM was inducted into the Sport Australia Hall of Fame in 1989 as a General Member for his contribution to administration in the sport of water skiing.

-Max Kirwan developed the sport of water skiing through 40 years of involvement as well as representing the sport as president of the Australian Water Ski Association for eight years from 1970 to 1978.
-Water Skiing made giant strides especially in the barefoot and ski racing disciplines.
+Kirwan was responsible for developing water skiing through 40 years of involvement and was President of the Australian Water Ski Association for eight years between 1970-1978.
+As a sport, water skiing made giant strides during this time, especially in the barefoot and ski racing disciplines.

-Kirwan orchestrated Australian officials to assist and teach Asian countries to conduct world class tournaments, and also arranged for our top skiers to coach throughout the entire pacific region.
-These efforts finally came to fruition when Indonesia hosted the first ever Group 111 titles outside Australia and New Zealand.
+Kirwan’s administration skills were second to none in his sport.
+He convinced the world water ski body that Australia had the ability to host the coveted world titles and, although ski racing was barely recognised as a sport at the time, and in 1978, he was appointed Group 111 President – the Asia Australasian Region.
+Kirwan lobbied Australian officials to assist and teach Asian countries to conduct world class tournaments and arranged for Australia’s top skiers to coach throughout the Pacific region.
+These efforts were finally rewarded when Indonesia hosted the first ever Group 111 titles outside Australia and New Zealand.

 In 1985 Kirwan became the first person to be recognised on the Queens’ Honours List for services to water skiing in Australia when he received a Medal of the Order of Australia (OAM).